|Alma Mater:||Florida State '95|

-Jennifer Hyde enters her eleventh season at the helm of the Florida State program as FSU's winningest women's tennis coach.
+Jennifer Hyde enters her 14th season at the helm of the Florida State program as FSU's winningest women's tennis coach.
 Hyde surpassed Anne Davis (1980-86) with her 142nd career win on March 22, 2014 against NC State.
-Hyde has led the Seminoles to eight straight NCAA appearances, including their first ever Sweet 16 in 2010.
-With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2011 and 2007, Hyde looks to guide the Seminoles deep into the NCAA tournament in 2015.
+Hyde has led the Seminoles to NCAA appearances nine of the past 11 seasons, leading the program back to the NCAA Championship and into the NCAA second round in 2017.
+With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2007 and 2011, Hyde looks to again guide the Seminoles deep into the NCAA Tournament in 2018.

 The Seminoles posted a solid 16-13 season in 2013-14 with ranked wins over five opponents, including an exciting 4-3 upset victory over No. 27 Arizona in the first round of the 2014 NCAA Championships.
-FSU finished eighth in the ACC regular season and with a 4-1 win over No. 64 Syracuse in the opening round advanced to the quarterfinals of the ACC Championships for the eighth straight season.
+FSU finished eighth in the ACC regular season and opened the ACC Tournament with a 4-1 win over No. 64 Syracuse.

-At the start of the 2012-13 season, Hyde led five Seminoles to the Riviera/ITA-All-American Championships - the most to ever qualify for the event in Los Angeles in FSU history.
+At the start of the 2012-13 season, Hyde led five Seminoles to the Riviera/ITA-All-American Championships - the most to ever qualify for the Malibu event in FSU history.

-The Seminoles concluded the 2011 season with an eight-match winning streak, landing the Seminoles back to the ACC Title Match for just the second time in program history.
+The Seminoles concluded the 2011 season with an eight-match winning streak, landing the Seminoles back to the ACC title match for just the second time in program history.
 The first time occurred in 1994 when Hyde was an athlete on the team.
 During that span, FSU recorded the most successful weekend of play in program history by beating No. 3 Duke and No. 4 UNC in back-to-back matches to close out the regular season.
-Using the momentum into the ACC Tournament, the Seminoles knocked off Wake Forest, No. 8 Virginia and No. 3 Duke for a second time as Hyde earned her 100th career victory in the process.
+Taking that momentum into the ACC Tournament, the Seminoles knocked off Wake Forest, No. 8 Virginia and No. 3 Duke for a second time as Hyde earned her 100th career victory in the process.

 In addition, the Seminoles jumped to No. 11 in the ITA National Rankings, breaking the previous high mark of No. 12 set by the 2007-08 team.

-Just one season earlier, Hyde led the Seminoles to perhaps the most successful season in Florida State history taking her team to its first ever NCAA Sweet 16.
-After being selected to host the first and second rounds of the NCAA Championship for just the second time in program history, both under Hyde, the Seminoles dominated both North Florida and No. 17 South Carolina to punch their ticket to Athens, Ga., and to the highly coveted Sweet 16 round of the NCAAs.
+Just one season earlier, Hyde led the Seminoles to perhaps the most successful season in Florida State history taking her team to its first ever NCAA Round of 16.
+After being selected to host the first and second rounds of the NCAA Championship for just the second time in program history, both under Hyde, the Seminoles dominated North Florida and No. 17 South Carolina to punch their ticket to Athens, Ga., and to the highly coveted Round of 16.
 Hyde also watched her first ‘Nole earn ACC Freshman of the Year when Francesca Segarelli captured the honor in 2010.